I’ve been wanting to do a color wheel for kids project.

 - Paint brushes

 - Number stickers (We got ours at Michael’s.
-They’re approximately 1 1/2″ high)
+They’re approximately 1 1/2″ high) Here are some similar stickers– maybe a little smaller than the ones I used.

 Prepare your clock face for painting by priming it with gesso.
 Use two coats, letting them dry completely in between coats.